StudioEtrange/mambo/README.md

     * Default Settings for New Users
         * Allow Downloads
         * Allow eBook Viewer
+    * View Configuration
+        * Title : choose a title
-    * View Configuration / Theme : caliblur
+        * Theme : caliblur
+        * sort regexp : tweak it if needed

 ### Calibre Web and Organizr2